Skip to main content

 make html

-Run make without argument to get a list of build targets.
-The HTML target stores output to the folder doc/.build/html.
+Run make without arguments to view other build targets.
+The HTML documentation will be output to doc/.build/html.

 Supported by